 Libby is a planner and urban geographer working on the role of planning and urban development in dispossession and displacement, and what we might do about it.
 Her research has examined Indigenous rights in urban and environmental planning; cities and diversity; gentrification and displacement through urban renewal; the impact of mega-events on cities; urban sustainability; and urban informality.
 Her current work is in the areas of public housing, displacement and critical property studies, urban governance, decolonisation and the urban condition of settler-colonial dynamics of power.

 Libby has held academic appointments in the UK and Australia and is a Fellow of the Higher Education Academy.
 Prior to her academic life, she worked in urban planning practice and policy-applied research in both local and State Government in Victoria, and was a member of the Expert Advisory Panel for Melbourne 2030.
-She is currently Assistant Editor for Planning Theory and Practice, leading the Interface section, and is a co-founder of Planners Network UK.
+She has previously been Assistant Editor for Planning Theory and Practice leading the Interface section, and helped co-found Planners Network UK.

 She has published a number of books in her areas of expertise including: